meghanacv/RESTfulBlogApp/README.md

 # RESTfulBlogApp
-A Blog App made with RESTful Routing and Semantic UI
+A Blog App made with RESTful Routing and Semantic UI.
+It allow user to create, read, update, and delete (CRUD) various blog posts

 ### Blog Index
 - Setup the Blog App